N-Wouda/N-Wouda.github.io/pages/projects/index.md

 - My master's thesis, on the planning of green hydrogen production on the Dutch North Sea.
   A slideshow is available [here](https://nielswouda.com/slides/msc_thesis/).
-  I wrote my thesis during an internship at ORTEC.

 - A Python implementation of the adaptive large neighbourhood search (ALNS) metaheuristic.
   The package is available on the Python package index as `alns`; the repository is available [here](https://github.com/N-Wouda/ALNS).